alaniszhao/18755-Final-Project/README.md

     independent cascade with decay spreading process for positive/negative nodes for all combinations of the given parameters.
 It produces the graphs in the plots folder.

+project_mandyh:
+This folder contains project code written by Mandy Hu

+    networks:
+    This folder contains the network models used within the project, downloaded from their datasets.

+    plots:
+    This folder contains all the graphs generated for the threshold model with heterogeneous thresholds.
+The plots show the positive/ total tweet ratio as well as the total number of positive and negative nodes in each network for different parameter combinations.

+    threshold-model.py
+    This file contains the threshold model with heterogeneous thresholds implementation, and runs the spreading process with all three networks and different parameter combinations.
+It produces graphs for each combination and saves them in the plots folder.